 7. Mechanical power transmission

-Besides setting guidelines in complying with the standards above in the warehouse setting, OSHA offered these safety measures for warehouse workers’ general safety:
+Other than setting guidelines in complying with the standards above in the warehouse setting, OSHA offered these warehouse safety measures:

 OSHA has published a pocket guide to warehousing.
 Click HERE to view it.